swiftlang/swift/docs/LibraryEvolution.rst

 ----------------

 If a conformance is added to a type in version 1.1 of a library, it's important that it isn't accessed in version 1.0.
-This is obvious if the protocol itself was introduced in version 1.1, but needs special handling if both the protocol and the type were available earlier.
+This is implied if the protocol itself was introduced in version 1.1, but needs special handling if both the protocol and the type were available earlier.
 In this case, the conformance *itself* needs to be labeled as being introduced in version 1.1, so that the compiler